Funding the Nation’s Largest Abortion Business: An Investigation into Public and Private Support of Planned Parenthood

 Program Summary

-Commonly known as Title X, this program funds service grantees who support hundreds of subrecipients and thousands of service sites.[45]
+Commonly known as Title X, this program funds service grant recipients who support hundreds of subrecipients and thousands of service sites.
 Family planning includes a broad range of services related to achieving pregnancy, preventing pregnancy, and assisting women, men, and couples with achieving their desired number and spacing of children.

-Additionally, it is highly likely that Planned Parenthood indirectly received significant funding from Title X. See the section below entitled “Title X Indirect Funding of Planned Parenthood” for more information.
+It is highly likely, however, that Planned Parenthood indirectly received significant funding from Title X. See the section below entitled “Title X indirect funding of Planned Parenthood” for more information.

 Definitions